oblac/jodd-site/doc/madvoc/4+results.md

 # Results

-**Action Result** is returning value (also known as **result object**) of an action method.
-Action result can be of any type and for any purpose;
+**Action Result** is handler returning value (also known as **result object**) of an action method.
+Result object can be of any type and for any purpose;
-and *Madvoc* must to know how to render it.
+and *Madvoc* uses action results to _render_ the response.
 Results handlers are defined as implementations of `ActionResult`.

-There are 3 ways how an action method can specify a result type:
+*Madvoc* offers many ways how to specify action result handler!
+You will be
+surprised:

-1. return object annotated with `@RenderWith` annotation;
++ return object annotated with `@RenderWith` annotation;
-2. return a `String` with result name prefix
++ return `String` with result name as a prefix;
-3. use `Result` helper object
++ use `Result` helper object in your action method (and ignore the returns);
++ simply return an object that has registered handler matched by its type;
++ use `result` element of `@Action` annotation.

+So many choices!
 Let's see each of these in action.

 ## @RenderWith

 This is the simplest and most basic way how to deal with the results.
-Action result object annotated with `@RenderWith` defines `ActionResult` class that is going to be used for rendering the result.
+Actions result object annotated with `@RenderWith` defines `ActionResult` class that is going to be used for rendering the result.
-This `ActionResult` class is also registered on first use, so you don't need to specially register them on initilatization (although that would not make any difference).
+This `ActionResult` class is also registered on first use, so you don't need to specially register them on initialization (although that would not make any difference).

 Example is quite simple: